 Another interesting fact is that the mullet was actually pretty popular worldwide during the 1980s and could be seen everywhere from Australia, North America, and the United Kingdom.
 They even became a thing in continental Europe.

 When it came to pop culture many celebrities, most of them men, began sporting a mullet starting around the 1960s which helped a few of them to stand out even more.
-One of the first public figures who rocked a mullet in the 1960s is the talented Welsh singer Tom Jones.
+One of the first public figures who rocked a mullet in the 1960s was the talented Welsh singer Tom Jones.

-But, it was the 1970s when the mullet haircut began gaining more and more popularity.
+But it was the 1970s when the mullet haircut began gaining more and more popularity.
 Around then, rock superstars such as Keith Richards, Paul McCartney and Rob Stewart were seen with mullets.

-Perhaps the celebrity that helped the mullet become a trend in the early 1970s and 1980s is the legendary David Bowie.
+Perhaps the celebrity that helped the mullet become a trend in the early 1970s and 1980s was the legendary David Bowie.
 The best-selling artist was a huge deal in the 1980s who influenced millions around the globe with his voice and personality.

 Besides David Bowie, many other stars also rocked mullets in the 1980s and helped the haircut gain popularity.
-Known as “German hair” in Italy, the unique haircut was the go to hairstyle of glam metal and rock bands.
+Known as “German hair” in Italy, the unique haircut was the go-to hairstyle of glam metal and rock bands.
 The mullet looked cool, especially when superstars such as Billy Ray Crus and James Hetfield (from Metallica) wore it.